End of Year Savings Now Available

 Searching the Depths of Romantic Love

 Love and Soul-Making brings awareness to both the patriarchal origins of romance and the unarguably magical, archetypal experience of love.
 Relationships can serve as an alchemical vessel for the development of the soul as part of the individuation process.
-The struggles of relationships, whether one is partnered or not, can allow us to engage more deeply with the psyche and can guide us further into her territory.

 Volume 6 of the Collected Works of Marie-Louise von Franz – Niklaus Von Flüe And Saint Perpetua: A Psychological Interpretation of Their Visions